 Did you know?
 The bears in Armenia are Syrian Brown Bears (Ursus arctos syriacus), one of the smaller sub-species of brown bear.
 They are found in the mountainous areas of the country where they forage for fruits, berries and insects in the meadows and forests and hibernate in caves and tree hollows.
-DASHA'S FAMILY RETURNS TO FREEDOM In 2018 we made history by releasing two young bears back into the wild in Armenia for the first time.
-And there was an even more momentous event in May 2019 when Dasha and her two cubs were set free!
-Dasha was rescued from a restaurant in Armenia, where she was being kept in a cramped cage half-submerged in water.
-In a joint operation with our partners, FPWC, we saved Dasha from a lifetime of cruelty and neglect.
-The following spring, when Dasha emerged from hibernation, she had two small cubs at her heels!
-One year later, the little family was transported high into the Armenian mountains.
-After getting into position, our team raised the doors of the transport crates.
-Luka was the first to emerge, eager to taste freedom for the first time.
-Dasha followed shortly after but hung back for Coco, who was cautious of the new life that awaited her.
-It wasn't long before all three were running through the flower-filled meadows of the Armenian countryside, digging holes and foraging for fruits and berries.
-We have fitted Dasha with a radio collar so that we can keep track of her movements.
-We also have a team of rangers monitoring the bears.
-The latest report confirms that they are high up in the mountains, far from human habitation.

-MISCHIEVOUS MONKEYS ON THE MOVE Three cheeky monkeys - Jordanny, Sophie and Lola - have been at the Refuge For Wildlife in Costa Rica since being rescued as tiny fragile babies four years ago.
-Having lost their mothers, they would not have survived all alone in the wild and needed 24 hour care from our expert vets and care takers.
+MISCHIEVOUS MONKEYS ON THE MOVE

+Three cheeky monkeys - Jordanny, Sophie and Lola - have been at the Refuge For Wildlife in Costa Rica since being rescued as tiny fragile babies four years ago.
+Having lost their mothers, they would not have survived all alone in the wild and needed 24 hour care from our expert vets and carers.

 The trio quickly bonded and became a family, supporting each other throughout the rehabilitation process.
 Thanks to the exceptional care provided by the Refuge, the tiny monkeys grew to be strong and developed all the essential skills they would need to survive in the wild.
 The time had come for them to go home.

 Firstly, they were transferred to our pre-release enclosure located in a heavily forested and remote area with extremely limited human interaction.

 After several weeks adjusting to their new surroundings, under constant observation from the monitoring team, the three were finally deemed ready for release.
 The top of the enclosure was opened and within minutes they had all climbed out confidently, high up into the trees.
 They were at the end of their journey through rehabilitation and at the beginning of their exciting new lives back in the wild.

-SLOW LORISES ARE QUICK TO ADAPT TO LIFE IN THE WILD Thirty-one rescued Critically Endangered Javan slow lorises have completed their journey to freedom!
-After treatment and care at our Primate Rehabilitation Center in West Java, the shy little primates were transported to the habituation enclosure (an area of open forest enclosed by netting, with various types of tree for natural food and shade) before their final release into the wild.
-During this time, our team in the field observed and recorded behavioral data on the lorises.
-During the habituation period all the lorises were active and displaying natural wild behaviors and so, happily, they were all finally set free.
+SLOW LORISES ARE QUICK TO ADAPT TO LIFE IN THE WILD

+Thirty-one rescued Critically Endangered Javan slow lorises have completed their journey to freedom!
+After treatment and care at our Primate Rehabilitation Centre in West Java, the shy little primates were transported to the habituation enclosure (an area of open forest enclosed by netting, with various types of tree for natural food and shade) before their final release into the wild.

+During this time, our team in the field observed and recorded behavioural data on the lorises.
+During the habituation period all the lorises were active and displaying natural wild behaviours and so, happily, they were all finally set free.

 All thirty-one lorises have undergone an incredible transformation.
-When they first arrived at our center, many of them were malnourished, diseased and traumatized.
+When they first arrived at our centre, many of them were malnourished, diseased and traumatised.
 Now they are finally fit, healthy and free!

-LOVING CARE FOR CATASTROPHES CATS Without Catastrophes Cat Rescue and the ongoing support it receives from IAR, there would be little hope for homeless and unwanted cats in desperate need of food and shelter.
+LOVING CARE FOR CATASTROPHES CATS

+Without Catastrophes Cat Rescue and the ongoing support it receives from IAR, there would be little hope for homeless and unwanted cats in desperate need of food and shelter.
 It is Catastrophes' mission to give every cat a second chance in life.
-Its residents receive expert veterinary treatment and plenty of love and attention from an army of cat-loving care takers dedicated to giving the cats a contented and happy life.
-Sick cats are nursed back to health and given a home for life in the sanctuary's beautiful countryside setting.
+Its residents receive expert veterinary treatment and plenty of love and attention from an army of cat-loving carers dedicated to giving the cats a contented and happy life.
+Sick and sorry cats are nursed back to health and given a home for life in the sanctuary's beautiful countryside setting.